DreamHazard/palette/README.md

 # Palette

-http://0xrgb.com - a minimal color picker that does not use Adobe Flash.
+A minimal color picker that does not use Adobe Flash.
+Forked from https://github.com/trikita/palette

 ## Features

+* Now with ARGB, compatible with XAML in Visual Studio
 * All popular color palettes in one place: - Material (Android) - iOS 7/8 -
 	Metro (Windows Phone 7/8) - FlatUI - Solarized - Tango (Gnome)
 * HTML5 Clipboard API to copy color values into the clipboard